 Foundations of Publishing Review: Ready to Lay Your Bestselling Foundation?

 I can’t guarantee you’ll become a bestselling author if you sign up for Write to Publish.
 In fact, if anyone promises that in your publishing career, they’re probably either lying or using unscrupulous methods.

 However, I can guarantee that if you sign up and do the work, you will grow as a writer and learn what it takes to improve your writing career.
 I can also tell you that many of our students have had huge success.
 Besides, if Write to Publish helps you sell just 100 books, it will have paid for itself.

 Most importantly, you’ll have learned what it takes to finally live out your calling as a writer, to write and publish books that connect with your readers.
-And what is better than that.
+And what's better than that?

 Now that you’ve read this Write to Publish review, I hope you’ll give joining Write to Publish serious consideration.
 If you don’t have a relationship with an audience, if you don’t have a Cartel, we would love to step into that role for you and help you develop one of your own.
 Who knows?
 Soon, your book too could become a bestseller before you even publish it.